Our favourite easy laundry storage room ideas

 Invest in a washing machine strategically

 Get the most out of your appliance by investing in an energy-efficient model that uses less water than others.
 The Energy Star Rating label indicates that it has been tested for its efficiency and meets strict standards set by the government.
-These machines use about half as much electricity and water as conventional top-loaders while producing more effective cleaning results.
-They also spin dry clothing better, so they don’t need to hang around waiting for the next cycle.
+These machines use about half as much electricity as conventional top-loaders while producing more effective cleaning results.
+They also dry clothing faster, so they don’t need to hang around waiting for the next cycle.

 Install a pull-down drying rack